ByteXcite/versign/README.md

     ```
     sudo apt-get install python
     ```

 3. You will need Python's package manager `pip` to download rest of the dependencies.
 Make sure that you have it by typing `pip` in terminal and pressing Enter.
 If it gives an error, get it with:
     ```
     sudo apt-get install python-pip
     ```

-Next, you need to install all of the dependencies of the project, as listed under Dependencies above.
+4. Next, you need to install all of the dependencies of the project, as listed under Dependencies above.
 Skip any which you already have.
 To check if a certain package is installed, open Python console with `python` and then try importing that package using `import <package-name>`.
 It should give an `ImportError` if the package is not installed.

-4. Some of these can be installed with `pip`.
-Run the following
+Some of these can be installed with `pip`.
+Run the following:
     ```
     pip install Pillow
     pip install opencv-python